Related publications

 WV99 1AH

-Once your claim form has been assessed, you may have to have an assessment – this could be face-to-face, over the phone or via a video call.
-The DWP will send you a letter with all the information you need about your assessment (if you need one).
+Once your claim form has been reviewed, you may have to have an assessment – this could be face to face, over the phone or via a video call.
 Citizens Advice has a useful guide to help you prepare for an assessment.

 The DWP will write to you to let you know the outcome of your claim and, if successful, how much you have been awarded for the Daily Living and Mobility components.
-How much you can get depends on how many points you score.
+How much you can get depends on how many points you score – visit Gov.uk for more information.

-Adult Disability Payment (ADP) has replaced Personal Independence Payment (PIP) and Disability Living Allowance (DLA) in Scotland.
+Adult Disability Payment (ADP) has replaced Personal Independence Payment (PIP) and some Disability Living Allowance (DLA) claims in Scotland.

 If you already receive PIP from the Department for Work and Pensions (DWP), you do not need to apply for ADP because your benefit will be moved automatically.